brianmccrory/jazzofjapan/_albums/ryosuke-hashizume-needful-things.md

    - L1180764-1024.jpg
    - L1180761-1024.jpg
 videos:
-   - {url: "https://youtu.be/hDfPR9u8c5Q", comment: "Excerpt from “Stone Pavement”, the first track on this album"}
 ---
 Four accomplished musicians reunite for *Needful Things*, a live recording of original compositions, bewitching music with a touching beauty.